mattstock/cococpld/README.md

 Directories:

-arduino2560 - AVR Studio 6 project to build the Arduino library for the Arduino MEGA 2560. firmware2 - AVR Studio 6 project for a simple ROM programmer for the board. cpld - Altera Quartus project to implement the control logic for the board. kicad - Kicad project including the schematics and board layout.
+firmware2 - AVR Studio 6 project for a simple programmer for the v1.2 board. cpld - Altera Quartus project to implement the control logic for the v1.2 board. kicad - Kicad project including the schematics and v1.2 board layout.